-Conclusion
+Conclusions

-In conclusion, the design principles of a programmable controller for fast GC and atmospheric pressure real-time open probe have been demonstrated, using a digital signal processor controlling the smart and fast resistive heating.
-The instrument provides a real-time analysis with a chromatographic separation and mass spectral library identification for the first time, all with unparalleled analysis cycle times.
+In conclusion, the design principles of a programmable controller for fast GC and atmospheric pressure real-time open probe have been demonstrated, using a digital signal processor to control the smart and fast resistive heating.
+The instrument provides real-time analysis with a chromatographic separation and mass spectral library identification for the first time, all with unparalleled analysis cycle times.

-Acknowledgment
+Acknowledgments

 The authors are grateful to Professor Aviv Amirav for his excellent advice on performing this work.